MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-shared-computer-activation.md

 Make sure you [assign each user a license](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc) for Microsoft 365 Apps and that users log on to the shared computer with their own user account.

-If you want to enable shared computer activation during the initial installation of Microsoft 365 Apps, youcan instruct the [Office Deployment Tool](https://go.microsoft.com/fwlink/p/?LinkID=626065) to do so during installation.
+If you want to enable shared computer activation during the initial installation of Microsoft 365 Apps, you can instruct the [Office Deployment Tool](https://go.microsoft.com/fwlink/p/?LinkID=626065) to do so during installation.
 - When you are using the [Office Customization Tool](overview-of-the-office-customization-tool-for-click-to-run.md) at [config.office.com](https://config.office.com) or the [wizard built into Microsoft Endpoint Configuration Manager](deploy-microsoft-365-apps-configuration-manager.md#step-4---create-and-deploy-the-office-application-to-the-broad-group), make sure that you enable the option **Shared Computer** in the **Product activation** section.
 - When you are crafting the configuration file manually, make sure to include the following line:
   ```xml